EdLud/voice-alligator/README.md

 # voice-alligator
-collection of voice allocation objects
+suite of voice allocation objects

 [voice-alligator] is an external that manages voice allocation.
 It is designed to work with the [mc.poly~] object and offers several additional features compared to the built-in voice allocation system.

 The primary focus is to allow all settings of [voice-alligator] to be adjustable on the fly while maintaining coherent and intuitive behavior.
 The differences from the built-in voice allocation are best demonstrated through musical examples, which can be found in the "Demo Sequences" in /patchers/voice-alligator-overview.maxpat tab.

-[voice-alligator~] is the signal equivalent of [voice-alligator] with an internal ADSR and legato functionality.
+[voice-alligator~] is the message-to-signal equivalent of [voice-alligator] with an internal ADSR and legato functionality.

+[voice-alligator-audio~] is the signal-to-signal equivalent of [voice-alligator~] with a built-in [makenote] like functionality.

 Features:

     - Switch between monophony and polyphony while playing (see demos 1-mono and 2-monoAndHold).